MetaMask/metamask-mobile/app/component-library/components/Favicons/Favicon/README.md

 # Favicon

-Favicon is an circular image component that renders a favicon image.
+Favicon is an image component that renders a favicon image.

 ## Props